erinvdoyle/flowerfarm/README.md

   iPhone 11 Safari (no bug)
   <img src="assets/images/screenshots/solvedbug.png">
   </details>

+  - After adding a second text box to the Visit page, underneath the mailing list submission box, this box now overflows its container on landscape mode on mobile.
+This will have to be a future fix as I implemented the change too close to deadline (lesson learned).

   ## Contact
   Thank you for viewing my project.
 Please feel free to contact me with any questions or comments.